Ottoman Empire: Decline and modernisation (1828–1908)

 Opening ceremony of the First Ottoman Parliament at the Dolmabahçe Palace in 1876.
 The First Constitutional Era lasted only two years until 1878.
 The Ottoman Constitution and Parliament were restored 30 years later with the Young Turk Revolution in 1908.

-During the Tanzimat period (1839–1876), the government's series of constitutional reforms led to a fairly modern conscripted army, banking system reforms, the decriminalization of homosexuality, the replacement of religious law with secular law, and guilds with modern factories.
+During the Tanzimat period (1839–1876), the government's series of constitutional reforms led to a fairly modern conscripted army, banking system reforms, the decriminalisation of homosexuality, the replacement of religious law with secular law, and guilds with modern factories.
 The Ottoman Ministry of Post was established in Istanbul in 1840.
 American inventor Samuel Morse received an Ottoman patent for the telegraph in 1847, issued by Sultan Abdülmecid, who personally tested the invention.
 The reformist period peaked with the Constitution, called the Kanûn-u Esâsî.
 The empire's First Constitutional era was short-lived.
 The parliament survived for only two years before the sultan suspended it.

 The empire's Christian population, owing to their higher educational levels, started to pull ahead of the Muslim majority, leading to much resentment.
 In 1861, there were 571 primary and 94 secondary schools for Ottoman Christians, with 140,000 pupils in total, a figure that vastly exceeded the number of Muslim children in school at the time, who were further hindered by the amount of time spent learning Arabic and Islamic theology.
 Author Norman Stone suggests that the Arabic alphabet, in which Turkish was written until 1928, was ill-suited to reflect the sounds of Turkish (which is a Turkic as opposed to Semitic language), which imposed further difficulty on Turkish children.
 In turn, Christians' higher educational levels allowed them to play a larger role in the economy, with the rise in prominence of groups such as the Sursock family indicative of this.
 In 1911, of the 654 wholesale companies in Istanbul, 528 were owned by ethnic Greeks.
 In many cases, Christians and Jews gained protection from European consuls and citizenship, meaning they were protected from Ottoman law and not subject to the same economic regulations as their Muslim counterparts.